Meet Alastor

 Meet Boomer

-Greys are usually not cuddly birds, preferring to be near their owners but not cuddled.
-Sometimes Boomer can sometimes be an exception to this.
-You can tell Boomer from Stella because Boomer doesn’t have a leg band and Stella does.
+Greys are usually not cuddly birds, preferring to be near their trusted owners, but not cuddled.
+Boomer is one of the few greys we've had that is an exception to this.
+She likes to be held by most people, but allows head pets from only her favorites!
+You can tell Boomer from our other grey, Stella, because Boomer doesn’t have a leg band and Stella does.
 Boomer also has asymmetrical nares (nostrils).
 In the photo you can see the crescent moon shaped nare.
-She can say: “Mornin’” “It’s okay,” “Good girl,” misc. whispers, loves sound effects and makes noises like clicks, beeps, and cell phone rings.
+She can say: “Mornin’” “It’s okay,” “Good girl,” miscellaneous whispers, loves sound effects and makes noises like clicks, beeps, and cell phone rings.

 About Congo African Greys